New and seasoned trail maintainers head to the summit to build their skill sets at the 2017 Tahoe Trail Skills College. Photo by Cindy Leggett.

 Where is it?

-The main event & camping will take place at the Hobart Work Center, just north of Truckee, CA. Individual courses will take place at various trailheads in the area.
+The main event & camping took place at the Hobart Work Center, just north of Truckee, CA. Individual courses will take place at various trailheads in the area.

 How much does it cost?